 Naively, the attacker can create many nodes in the network so that he can receive a block before the next slot owner does.
-That will give him an antecedence of roughly the \textit{block propagation time} over the slot owner.
+That will give him an antecedence of roughly the \emph{block propagation time} over the slot owner.
 The attacker would thus need to compromise the next slot owner during this short period of time.